julianmackenzie/BasicChatClient/README.md

 # BasicChatClient
 Basic networked server and client system for online chatrooms using TCP for CS342: Software Design, written in Java.

+This was written with a partner, whose GitHub I will link here if I can track her down!
+Some of my other group projects had a lot of difficulties, partners who were AWOL or didn't have their environment set up to begin with, but this one was fantastic!
+We troubleshooted very well together and came up with the ideas that made the project possible together.

-This project utilized Java threads and sockets, new concepts to me at the time.
+This project utilized Java threads and sockets, new concepts to us at the time.

 Executing one instance of the Server process and one or more of the Client processes from the main menu will allow for communication between clients via packets sent to and from the server.
 Clients also have the option to directly message another using the client ID of the recipient.